Raymond Phinney Headshot

 Associate Professor of Psychology

 I am interested in a variety of issues concerning visual perception: for example, how humans process motion and depth information and how they use this information to interact with the world, how visual attention deficits may contribute to dyslexia, and how visual science and visual art (especially painting and movie-making) have informed and affected one another.
+I am also interested in performance, especially in sports.
+What helps us play up to our potential, and change our skill set the quickest?
 I also love music.
 I learned saxophone in school and taught myself guitar/bass.
-I've been playing guitar/bass now for almost twenty years.
+I've been playing guitar/bass now for almost thirty years.
 I also program drums and keyboards and do multitrack recording at home.
-I'm the bassist for the worship team at my church, FaithBridge Church, and folk group Five In A Box.
+I'm the worship pastor and worship leader at my church, FaithBridge Church, and played bass in the folk group Five In A Box.

 Washington State University